 The languages curriculum also provides the foundation for further languages learning in KS4 and beyond, enabling students to develop communication, problem solving, literacy and memory skills, and developing resilient, lateral thinking and broad-minded learners who are open to new ways of thinking, living and interacting.

-In Key Stage 3 French, Spanish and Punjabi, students will begin to develop listening, reading, writing and speaking skills in the language, building competency in the three pillars of language learning: phonics, grammar and vocabulary.
+In Key Stage 3 French, Spanish and Panjabi, students will begin to develop listening, reading, writing and speaking skills in the language, building competency in the three pillars of language learning: phonics, grammar and vocabulary.
 They will be able to introduce themselves and have introductory conversations, to describe their home, school and the world around them, and to express their opinions and develop them with reasons and additional information.
-In addition, students develop their understanding of cultural aspects of the French-, Spanish- and Punjabi-speaking world.
+In addition, students develop their understanding of cultural aspects of the French-, Spanish- and Panjabi-speaking world.

 Homework and learning outside the classroom